iOS 15 Release Date: Tips & Tricks

 If you plan to install the iOS 15 beta on your iPhone, you should use this time to prepare yourself, and your device, for its arrival.

-The iOS 15 beta download will likely be massive (several GB).
+The iOS 15 beta download will likely be massive.
 If you don’t have a ton of room on your phone you’ll need to delete files to make room for the operating system.

 Data loss issues are fairly rare, but you’ll want to err on the side of caution and backup all of your data before you move your iPhone to the iOS 15 beta.